XkF21WNJ/WizardTree/README.md

 The code also requires some other python packages, depending on what part of the code you'll want to use.
 Currently used packages include: praw, html, json, markdown.

 The generated .json files contain a list of all events and possible actions indexed by their comment id.
-This layout makes it easy to generate choose your own adventure style stories in various formats.
+This layout makes it easy to generate 'choose your own adventure'-style stories in various formats.
 As an example 'WizardCrawler.ipynb' can convert the json file to a single fixed html, and 'Viewer.html' canget a similar result by loading the json directly in the browser.

 ## Goals